 Departmental management should NOT attempt to conduct investigations or alert suspected employees of an impending investigation.

 In an investigation, objectives include verifying the facts, maintaining objectivity and confidentiality, determining responsibility, and recommending corrective actions to help ensure that similar actions do not occur in the future.

 As Internal Audit investigates allegations of dishonesty, the reporting individual’s confidentiality is protected under Tennessee Code Annotated Title 10, Chapter 7 (subject to court action requiring disclosure).
 Also, state law prohibits discrimination or retaliation of any kind against employees who report allegations of dishonest acts.

-The Department of Internal Audit has reporting responsibilities to the Audit Committee of the Tennessee Board of Regents through the Director of System-wide Internal Auditing.
+The Department of Internal Audit has reporting responsibilities to the Audit Committee of the Tennessee Board of Regents through the Chief Audit Executive of System-wide Internal Audit office.
 This reporting relationship enables us to independently and objectively review matters involving any level of administration at Roane State Community College.

 Cynthia L Cortesio • (865) 882-4529 • Click name for email address

 Roane State Community College does not discriminate on the basis of race, color, religion, creed, ethnicity or national origin, sex, disability, age, status as protected veteran or any other class protected by Federal or State laws and regulation and by Tennessee board of Regents policies with respect to employment, programs, and activities.
 View full non-discrimination policy.